Notre-Solutions/Inship-Website/src/pages/automate/index.md

       **Step 4 -**The approval, together with the data, is migrated to the end-user’s ERP and/or accounts package for payment, compliance, and financial accounting

       It really is that simple.

+      #### Intelligent Rules-Based Processing for Flexibility

+      Because every business is different, users access the InShip Dashboard to establish specific rules to tailor our solution to their requirements.
+InShip does not ask users to change their internal processes to meet the InShip solution.
+Rather, InShip changes its processes to meet end-user needs.

+      Flexible User Defined Data Capture – InShip captures all data automatically and those data capture requirements can be easily modified by the user.
+Capture fields can be added, edited and deleted.

+      Benefit:  InShip can be reconfigured as requirements change

+      **Matching POs to GRN–** InShip automatically matches Purchase Orders to Goods Received Notes to ensure that the customer has received exactly what has been ordered.

+      **Benefit:** eliminates manual matching; ensures accuracy

+      **Watching for Price Increases –** if prices of specified products / services increase above a set threshold, InShip’s Price Watch function notifies specified stakeholders within the user company.
+InShip can also provide alternative suppliers based on purchasing histories.

+      **Benefit:** eliminates manual research and overview of pricing; increases the likelihood users are receiving the best price for purchased products and servicesSimplifying Complex Approval Processes – InShip takes care of this by using pre-established rules set by the user.
+Examples include: requests for approval can be automatically routed by specific sets or sub-sets of products (and their invoices) to specified employees, and/or; products purchased in specified geographic markets (or regional areas) can be automatically routed to specified employees within those markets or elsewhere, and/or; approval can be routed to a single headquarters office.

+      **InShip is flexible -** Its rules-based architecture can be configured to meet the unique approval requirements of most businesses.

+      **Benefit:** speeds the approval process while increasing security

+      **Simplified Bulk Approvals –** all documents from one supplier, or all PO matched documents, can be approved with a single click.

+      **Benefit:** increased efficiency for larger suppliers, while ensuring approval security

+      **Online Mobile App Approval –** InShip is available as a secure application for use on mobile devices.
+Authorized users can be granted approval permissions, enabling them to approve invoices on-the-fly.

+      **Benefit:** increased efficiency and productivity

+      **Remote Online Access –** because InShip is fully online, it is available 24 hours a day, seven days a week, from anywhere in the world.
+Robust security ensures that only authorized employees can access the company’s InShip website, as well as all supporting documents.

+      **Benefit:** increases efficiency, productivity and security

+      **Line-by-Line Data Capture –** InShip captures every line of every invoice for deeper insight, while eliminating the need for re-keying data into ERP and accounting systems.

+      **Benefit:** speeds all supplier invoice processing while increasing payment and reporting accuracy

+      **Automatic Migration to the User’s Accounting Solution –** InShip automatically migrates data into the user’s accounting solution by specified rules (for example: invoice data can be migrated to the General Ledger as well as supplier ledgers.
+Taxes such as sales taxes / VAT can be migrated to the specified ledger to ensure compliance).

+      **Benefit:** increased efficiency, productivity and accuracy; eliminates data re-keying

+      **Automatic Statement Reconciliation –** manual reconciliation of statements against invoices takes hours.
+InShip eliminates this by automatically reconciling invoices against relevant statements.
+InShip also detects missing invoicing, and spots double invoicing, prompting appropriate action on the part of the user.

+      **The Benefit:** eliminates hours of manual reconciliation while improving accuracy, and minimizes accidental payment of double invoices

+      **Purchase Order Creation –** InShip integrates with many ERP and Accounting packages.
+However, because some businesses require a supplemental or stand-alone system, InShip can act as a separate solution to create Purchase Orders.
+In this scenario, InShip can work as a stand-alone system, or in addition to existing ERP and Accounting PO functions.
+InShip POs are routed according to rules-based instructions, and across a variety of parameters (for example: PO approvals can be routed to specified employees based on suppliers, items purchased, or values).

+      **Benefit:** flexible PO functionality increases speed, accuracy, and security

+      **Comments –** users can add new, pre-defined, or forced comments onto documents.

+      **Benefit:** enhanced user collaboration

+      **Seven Years of Invoice History at Users’ Fingertips –** all documents received by InShip into the user’s secure online portal are automatically stored, and accessible, for up to seven years.
+Older documents are migrated to a relevant Archive.

+      **The Benefit:** simplified search functionalities enable users to find required documents in moments (using a variety of search terms including supplier name, invoice number, date, PO, value, and many others) rather than resorting to a manual search of stored paper files

+      **Paperless Automated Accounts Payable –** because supplier invoices and statements are securely stored online, InShip eliminates paper storage requirements.

+      **Benefit:** eliminates paper-based storage

+      **Document Tracking –** invoices processed by InShip that require approval are tracked.
+The InShip Dashboard illustrates whose approval is required, and by when.

+      **Benefit:** ‘At-a-Glance’ ability to manage invoice flows, while ensuring timely payments

+      **Other Benefits –** InShip is scalable, delivering the flexibility to handle changing user requirements.
+Our solution also enhances collaboration among users who may be located thousands of miles away.
+Too, InShip reporting tools work to help users pay suppliers within agreed terms, helping to promote goodwill

+      **A Superlative ROI** – InShip significantly reduces the cost of manual processing, while increasing accuracy and payment security.
+Combining all of the benefits, users discover that InShip provides an exceptional Return on Investment.
   sectionB:
     title: Testimonials
     testimonials: